Who Is This Course For?

 • Approaching a Definition of Victim-Centred RJ Practice

-• Working with Offenders in a Victim-Sensitive Way
+• Working with Responsible Parties in a Victim-Sensitive Way

 • Maximizing Support for Victims in RJ